whzd/adventofcode/README.md

 # Advent of Code

-Solving the puzzles in [Advent of Code](https://adventofcode.com/) using Python.
+My solutions to the [Advent of Code](https://adventofcode.com/) challenge using whatever language I felt like improving.